| | |

 • 4 to 6 cloves garlic

-• 4 to 5 tablespoons extra-virgin olive oil
+• 4 to 5 tbsp extra-virgin olive oil

 Instructions

 • Scrub the potatoes, cut away any blemishes or eyes, and cut them into 2-inch chunks.
 Put the potatoes in a large saucepan and cover with water.
+Add 1 tablespoon of kosher salt.
 Peel the garlic cloves and cut them in half.
 Add to the potatoes.
 Place the pan over high heat and bring the potatoes and garlic to a boil.
 Cover and reduce the heat to medium-low.
-Boil for about 20 minutes, or until the potatoes are fork tender.
-Drain the potatoes.
+Boil for about 20 minutes, or until the potatoes are fork-tender.
+Drain well.

 • Transfer the hot drained potatoes to a large bowl.